Causal inference for censored data with continuous marks: Testing for causal effects

 \section{Testing for causal effects}

-In this section, we consider the testing problems associated with the causal effects.
-First, we are interested in testing the following hypothesis:
+In this section, we consider the testing problems associated with $\tau(v)$.
+First, we consider testing the following hypothesis:

-When $H_0^G$ is true, there is no difference between $\tau_1(v)$ and $\tau_0(v)$ on $[b_L, b_U]$, indicating that the treatment effect on the time to HIV-1 infection is not significant.
+When $H_0^G$ is true, there is no difference between $\tau_1(v)$ and $\tau_0(v)$ over the interval $[b_L, b_U]$, indicating that the effect of treatment on failure time is not significant.
 To test $H_{0}^G,$ we consider the following statistic: